Zlatan (musician)

-Omoniyi Temidayo Raphael (born 19 December 1994), known professionally as Zlatan Ibile, is a Nigerian rapper and singer.
-He is the chief executive officer and founder of Zanku records.
+Omoniyi Temidayo Raphael (born 19 December 1994), known professionally as Zlatan Ibile or simply Zlatan is a Nigerian rapper and singer.
+He is the CEO and founder of Zanku records.
 In 2014, he won the Airtel-sponsored One Mic talent show held in 2014, Abeokuta, Ogun State.

+He named himself after the famous footballer Zlatan Ibrahimović, as he earlier dreamt of a career in soccer.

-Towards the end of 2018, Zlatan released a single titled "Zanku", with a new dance routine of the same name.
-On 3 November 2019, he released his debut studio album Zanku, an acronym for Zlatan Abeg No Kill Us.
-The artiste claimed in 2020 that it was his dream to become a footballer, not a musician.
+Towards the end of 2018, ZLATAN released a single titled "Zanku", with a flagship dance routine of the same name.
+Based on the acceptance of the song, the name and the dance, on the 3rd of November 2019, Zlatan released his debut studio album with the same name Zanku, an acronym meaning “Zlatan Abeg No Kill Us”.